-Computershare Trust Company of Canada, at its principal offices in Calgary, Alberta and Toronto, Ontario, is the transfer agent and registrar for the Common Shares in Canada, the 2021 Debentures and the 2022 Debentures.
-Computershare Trust Company, N.A., at its principal office in Canton, Massachusetts, is the transfer agent and registrar for the Common Shares in the United States, the 2021 Notes and the 2024 Notes.
+Computershare Trust Company of Canada, at its principal offices in Calgary, Alberta and Toronto, Ontario, is the transfer agent and registrar for the Common Shares in Canada.
+Computershare Trust Company, N.A., at its principal office in Canton, Massachusetts, is the transfer agent and registrar for the Common Shares in the United States, the 2024 Notes and the 2027 Notes.